WHO in touch with UK on Covid-19 variant, seeks clearer picture

-Several European countries placed restrictions on travel to and from UK due to concern over the new strain, which is spreading rapidly there
+Several European countries placed restrictions on travel to and from the United Kingdom

 Several European countries placed restrictions on travel to and from the United Kingdom due to concern over the new strain, which is spreading rapidly there.